gryphonshafer/Mojo-Plugin-CaptchaPNG/README.md

 Note that `urand` is provided by this library.
 See below.

+## min\_entropy

+This is the minimum entropy level the application's Mojolicious secrets need to achieve to avoid this plugin logging a warning.
+The default threshold is 40.

+Note that `min_entropy` is ignored if `encrypt` and `decrypt` are provided.

 ## value

 A subroutine reference that will be called to generate the value used for the